 - What is the recommended way to upgrade if I’m running Gloo in a production environment, where downtime is unacceptable?

-We will be providing more docs on this soon, but in the meantime, reach out to us on our public Slack.
+If you have concerns not addressed in the docs here, reach out to us on our public Slack.

 - What will happen to my upstreams, virtual services, settings, and Gloo state in general?